deepsquare-io/ClusterFactory/web/docs/guides/04-cvmfs/01-mount-cvmfs.md

 :::warning

-The CVMFS CSI Plugin isn't stable yet, so we have to do the old way: using `hostPath`.
+The CVMFS CSI Plugin isn't stable yet, so we have to do it the old way: using `hostPath`.

 :::

 ## Helm and Docker resources

-The Helm resources is stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/cvmfs-service).
+The Helm resources are stored on [Cluster Factory Git Repository](https://github.com/SquareFactory/cluster-factory-ce/tree/main/helm/cvmfs-service).

 The Dockerfile is described in the git repository [cvmfs/cvmfs](https://github.dev/cvmfs/cvmfs/blob/devel/packaging/container/Dockerfile).

-An Docker image can be pulled with:
+A Docker image can be pulled with:

 ```sh
 docker pull docker.io/cvmfs/cvmfs:latest